 - 50 documented hours of post-graduate massage practice experience or comparable clinical

 Accelerated Foundations of Rolfing Structural Integration is an accelerated class designed

 for trained physiotherapists, massage therapists and body workers who are interested

 in training at RISI to become a Rolfer.
-Advanced Unit I provide massage and bodywork
+Accelerated Unit I provide massage and bodywork

 professionals with the training and skills required to make a successful transition